-It seems that everything in the world evolves, from the way music is sold (remember 8 tracks?) to the way we watch movies.
+Everything in the world seems to evolve, from how music is sold (remember 8 tracks?) to how we watch movies.
 Through the way we stay in touch with friends.
 It turns out this is also true of the local second-hand clothing store as well.
 There was a time when the thrift shop was the location you went to in hopes of getting an article of clothing you knew you couldn’t afford at the department store.

 Who would’ve ever expected “fashion resale”—used clothing at brick-and-mortar or Internet thrift shops—would become the fastest-growing niche of the fashion and apparel market in the world?